vincenttommi/phase-0-pac-1-js-variables/README.md

 ## Introduction

-If you've noticed previously, we saved some information into a variable.
+Previously, we saved some information into a variable.
 "Saving" to a variable allows us to _save_ a result so we can use it again later.
 Storing calculations to _temporary storage places_ is the heart of making efficient programs.
 It's a simple idea that has powerful